 Nueta Hidatsa Sahnish College (NHSC) Arts Classroom Renovation

-Nueta Hidatsa Sahnish College renovated a classroom previously used for labs into an arts classroom by adding shelving and storage units in the classroom, a stainless steel sink and table counter, mobile SMART board with projector and media station, and upgraded to energy efficient lighting.
+Nueta Hidatsa Sahnish College renovated a classroom previously used for labs into an arts classroom by adding shelving and storage units in the classroom, a stainless-steel sink and table counter, mobile SMART technology board with projector and media station, and upgraded to energy efficient lighting.

 Sisseton Wahpeton College (SWC) Dakota Studies and Traditional Tribal Arts Center

 United Tribes Technical College (UTTC) Renovation of Arts Classroom

-UTTC renovated an existing classroom space that was formerly an automotive shop for Traditional Native Arts classes to increase classroom size, upgrade heating and cooling systems to allow temperature and humidity control, and provide access for students with disabilities.
-The project created space for a lecture area with audio visual capacity; individual and cooperative learning project spaces; and will add metal tables for cutting and pounding; wall space for display; and storage for supplies and materials, and electrical outlets that drop from the ceiling.
+United Tribes Technical College renovated an existing classroom space that was formerly an automotive shop for Traditional Native Arts classes to increase classroom size, upgrade heating and cooling systems to allow temperature and humidity control and provide access for students with disabilities.
+The renovation created space for a lecture area with audio visual capacity, individual and cooperative learning project spaces, metal tables for cutting and pounding, a wall space for display, storage for supplies and materials, and electrical outlets that drop from the ceiling.
 A stove was added to allow for heating of wood for bow and drum making, and to dye quills.

 Energy/Water Efficiency Infrastructure projects are listed alphabetically below by TCU

 College of Menominee Nation (CMN) I Energy Upgrades Project and Glen Miller Hall Heat & Water Efficiency Project

-CMN’s long term goal is to become a climate-neutral campus, increasing CMN’s energy efficiency and decreasing greenhouse gas emissions.
+College of Menominee Nation’s long-term goal is to become a climate-neutral campus, increasing the college’s energy efficiency and decreasing greenhouse gas emissions.
 CMN installed a pellet stove, upgraded the lighting in the main campus building, and upgraded the air conditioning unit.
 CMN also replaced old windows with energy efficient windows, upgraded water fixtures to reduce water usage and wastewater, and replaced paper towels in the bathrooms with hand dryers to decrease energy consumption and increase energy efficiency within the Glen Miller and Shirley Daly Halls.